 If the TNL Association Usage IE or the TNL Address Weight Factor IE is included in the AMF TNL Association to Add List IE or the AMF TNL Association to Update List IE, the NG-RAN node shall, if supported, consider it as defined in TS 23.502 [10].

 If the NID IE within the NPN Support IE is included within a PLMN Support Item IE in the AMF CONFIGURATION UPDATE message, the NG-RAN node shall consider that the AMF supports the SNPN identified by the PLMN Identity IE and the NID IE.

+If the Supported RATs IE is included in the AMF CONFIGURATION UPDATE message, the NG-RAN node shall consider that the AMF supports the indicated RAT(s).

 --------Start of the Next Change------